KittyGiraudel/site/_posts/2013-02-27-sassy-media-queries.md

 ## Make it Sassy, make it easy [#](#sassy)
 Let's be honest, it's an amazing idea, really.
 It works great, it looks great, the only downside is... it's a pain in the ass to code.

-This is where Sass &dash; or any CSS preprocessor really &dash; can be very efficient. **It took me about 10 minutes to divide the amount of required code by 4.** Plus, it makes everything so much easier to adapt and maintain.
+This is where Sass &mdash; or any CSS preprocessor really &mdash; can be very efficient. **It took me about 10 minutes to divide the amount of required code by 4.** Plus, it makes everything so much easier to adapt and maintain.

 <pre class="codepen" data-height="300" data-type="result" data-href="kBzra" data-user="HugoGiraudel" data-safe="true"><code></code><a href="http://codepen.io/HugoGiraudel/pen/kBzra">Check out this Pen!</a></pre>